-Performance Assessment of the POR service will be based on an evaluation of the Providing Unit's performance for a Performance Incident at a point in time corresponding to the maximum frequency deviation during the time range of T+5 to T+15 seconds, i.e. the POR Period.
+Performance Assessment of the POR service will be based on an evaluation of the Providing Unit's performance during the entire for a Performance Incident at a point in time corresponding to the maximum frequency deviation during the time range of T+5 to T+15 seconds, i.e. the POR Period.